St Modwen’s Church

 About St Modwen’s Church

 Since 1 November 2005, Saint Modwen’s has been part of a single benefice with nearby Saint Aidan’s and St. Paul’s.
-The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by an interim minister, Prebendary Terry Bloor, the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.
+The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.

 The congregation at St Modwen’s, as part of The Burton Three churches are committed to working toward realising the Vision Statement of our Diocese.